Rivet user manual: Analyses

 Every analysis must inherit from \code{Rivet::Analysis} and, in addition to the constructor, must implement a minimum of three methods.
 Those methods are \code{init()}, \code{analyze(const Rivet::Event\&)} and \code{finalize()}, which are called once at the beginning of the analysis, once per event and once at the end of the analysis respectively.

-The new analysis should include the header for the base analysis class plus whichever Rivet projections are to be used and should work under the \code{Rivet} namespace.
-The header for a new analysis named \code{UserAnalysis} that uses the \code{FinalState} projection might therefore start off looking like this: \begin{snippet} #include "Rivet/Analysis.hh"
+The new analysis should include the header for the base analysis class plus whichever Rivet projections are to be used, and should work under the \code{Rivet} namespace.
+Since analyses are hardly ever intended to be inherited from, they are usually implemented within a single \kbd{.cc} file with no corresponding header.
+The skeleton of a new analysis named \code{UserAnalysis} that uses the \code{FinalState} projection might therefore start off looking like this, in a file named \kbd{UserAnalysis.cc}: \begin{snippet} #include "Rivet/Analysis.hh"

 namespace Rivet {